 o ALAC

 The Chair of the CSC will be elected on an annual basis by the CSC.
-Ideally the Chair will be a direct customer of the IANA naming function, and cannot be the IANA Liaison.
+Ideally the Chair will be a direct customer of the IANA naming function, and cannot be the IANA Functions Operator Liaison.

 The CSC and the IANA Functions Operator will nominate primary and secondary points of contact to facilitate formal lines of communication.